 Too many gifts can have negative consequences on their life.

 Some parents use gifts to assuage guilt.
 Maybe they feel they work a lot and don’t spend much time with their children.
-Some might be a non-custodial parents after a divorce and buy the children lots of gifts to make up for not seeing them every day, but having a lot of material things does not correlate with high self-esteem.
+Some might be non-custodial parents after a divorce and buy the children lots of gifts to make up for not seeing them every day, but having a lot of material things does not correlate with high self-esteem.
 Having a solid relationship with parents does.

 Indeed, money doesn’t buy happiness, and receiving gifts doesn’t either.
-However, giving to others has been proven to increase satisfaction, so teaching children to be generous with others will provide them with a source of happiness.
+However, giving to others has been proven to increase satisfaction, so teaching children to be generous with others will provide them a source of happiness.